poretsky/poretsky.github.io/android/smartvoice/index.md

 The most prominent feature of this synthesizer is its capability to distinguish and switch language automatically according to the nature of input text.
 In fact, not all supported languages can be recognized automatically, but only a certain subset.
-For the moment it includes Arabic, Bulgarian, Chinese, Croatian, English, French, German, Greek, Hebrew, Italian, Japanese, Polish, Portuguese, Russian, Spanish and Turkish.
+For the moment it includes:

+- Arabic,
+- Bulgarian,
+- Chinese,
+- Croatian,
+- English,
+- French,
+- German,
+- Greek,
+- Hebrew,
+- Italian,
+- Japanese,
+- Polish,
+- Portuguese,
+- Russian,
+- Spanish,
+- Turkish,
+- Hindi,
+- Bengali,
+- Tamil,
+- Telugu.

 Besides that, this synthesizer allows one to adjust voices separately.
 So, such parameters as volume, speech rate and voice pitch can be tuned for each voice individually.